Another bank threatens to quit Austria over taxes

-The remarks by Heinrich Schaller, head of Raiffeisen Landesbank Oberoesterreich, to a regional newspaper comes after the Czech president said this week that Erste Group may move its headquarters to Prague.
+The remarks by Heinrich Schaller, head of Raiffeisen Landesbank Oberoesterreich RLBOp.VI, to a regional newspaper comes after the Czech president said this week that Erste Group (ERST.VI) may move its headquarters to Prague.

 “It would be negligent in business management terms if I did not consider moving to be an option,” Schaller told the Oberoesterreichische Nachrichten in an interview printed on Friday, noting its bank levy bill in Germany would fall to around 5 million euros ($6.9 million) from 34 million euros in Austria.